-When your claim is denied, you or your attorney must decide on one of three appeal options:
+When your claim is denied, you or your representative must decide on one of three appeal options:

 - Request a hearing within 30 days;

 - Appeal to the Employees' Compensation Appeals Board (ECAB) within 180 days; or